VatsaDev/ethglobalhack/README.md

 There is also Yddgrasil mode, which is several Gemini 1.5+Æxtend skills put togther, this is >4o, weaker than o1, but can reason with many more diverse skills and over much longer sizes (1M tokens), giving it some advantages over even the strongest models

+I'd Like to thanks the EthGlobal Mentors and the Engineers at Coinbase, Skale, and ENS, you were especially helpful for a programmers first real foray in web3

+### **Metrics**

 Grew to about ~100 visits, which turned into 13 full users this hackathon, out of which 4 made full scale agents, Including agents around litereature, rankings of importance, and code simplifiers.
 There were also hackathon related agents Including agents for the Flow-SDK and the Coinbase-SDKs

-I'd Like to thanks the EthGlobal Mentors and the Engineers at Coinbase, Skale, and ENS, you were especially helpful for a programmers first real foray in web3

 Rising users this event: <br><br>
 <img width="323" alt="image" src="https://github.com/user-attachments/assets/68882789-4ef5-4190-a10e-b95ab6c7927f">